ZiedYT/chats-revenge-public/README.md

 # Chat's Revenge
-## Twitch bits and channel points rewrds bot, by ZiedYT
+## Twitch bits and channel points chat integration bot, by ZiedYT
 [DM me for any issues](https://twitter.com/ZiedYT) :)
 ## Features
 - Support for both channel points and bits